TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/README.md

 - Send AJAX requests for more data
 - Append new "components" to the DOM
 - find out why the extends me the route is working

+- !Important :- make sure that the hashed_password is only password field, and the password field is removed from the database once in production